cedar-policy/cedar/README.md

 ![Cedar Logo](./logo.svg)

-Repo containing the crates for the Rust implementation of the [Cedar](https://www.cedarpolicy.com/) policy language.
+This repository contains source code of the Rust crates that implement the [Cedar](https://www.cedarpolicy.com/) policy language.

-Cedar is a language for defining permissions as policies, which describe who should have access to what.
-It is also a specification for evaluating those policies.
-Use Cedar policies to control what each user of your application is permitted to do and what resources they may access.
+Cedar is a language for writing and enforcing authorization policies in your applications.
+Using Cedar, you can write policies that specify your applications' fine-grained permissions.
+Your applications then authorize access requests by calling Cedar's authorization engine.
+Because Cedar policies are separate from application code, they can be independently authored, updated, analyzed, and audited.
+You can use Cedar's validator to check that Cedar policies are consistent with a declared schema which defines your application's authorization model.

 Cedar is:
 ### Expressive